-The largest use sector for surface water in the region is Industrial and Mining, but this sector returns more to surface water than it withdraws within the region.
-While municipal systems returned over 37 mgd to surface water in 2015, this sector did not make withdrawals from surface water.
+The largest use sector for surface water in the region is industrial and mining, but this sector returns more to surface water than it withdraws within the region.
+While municipal systems returned over 37 million gallons per day (mgd) to surface water in 2015, this sector did not make withdrawals from surface water.
 Because these sectors (municipal & industrial) make use of groundwater for source water, but return treated wastewater to surface waters, they generally have a very limited consumptive use impact on the region's surface waters that is localized and time dependent.